 A Zendesk help center article starts by displaying information using a step-by-step instructional style, showing the time required and skill level to put it into practice.
 Zendesk mentions for which plans the feature is available, which avoids users being confused over why they don’t see a particular feature.

 The bottom of the page lets you leave a comment.
 Comments are answered by other members, community moderators, or customer support at Zendesk.
 This can be helpful as people trying out that particular page will often ask questions you might be interested in.
-Each page comes with a “Follow” option to notify you when the content is updated.
+Each page comes with a “Follow” option to notify you when the knowledge base content is updated.

 Feedback is collected via a survey on the page where you can give your opinion on the article, stating how satisfied you are and how to improve the experience.